About four-in-ten of the world’s migrants live in the U.S. or Europe

 The U.S. and Europe do share similarities when it comes to their migrant populations, however.
 In both cases, migrants largely live in some of the most populous states (in the U.S.) or countries (in Europe).
 For the EU, Norway or Switzerland, about half (49%) of all migrants live in the three largest immigrant destinations – Germany, the United Kingdom and France – which are also the most populous overall.
 For the U.S., almost half (46%) of all immigrants live in the states with the three largest immigrant populations: California, Texas and New York.
 California by far is the U.S. state with the largest number of immigrants (25% of all U.S. immigrants) and New York and Texas tie for second (11% each).

-Gustavo López is a research assistant focusing on Hispanics, immigration and demographics at Pew Research Center.
+Gustavo López is a research analyst focusing on Hispanics, immigration and demographics at Pew Research Center.